suzybee1987/milestone-2/TESTING.md

 **Form validation**
   - Expected: email address field should only allow email addresses
-  - Testing: typed with spaces and no @ symbol
+  - Testing: typed with no @ symbol
   - Result: field validation feedback 'Please include an @ in the email address'

 **emailJS**